elinscott/ase_koopmans/doc/tutorials/deltacodesdft/dcdft.rst

           {V_b - V_a}},

 where `E_n(V)` is the energy per atom as a function of volume.
-The `\Delta` value can be calculated using the :func:`ase.utils.dcdft.delta`
+The `\Delta` value can be calculated using the :func:`ase.utils.deltacodesdft.delta` function:
-function:

-.. autofunction:: ase.utils.dcdft.delta
+.. autofunction:: ase.utils.deltacodesdft.delta

 .. seealso::